bgoonz/BGOONZ_BLOG_2.0/notes/NODE/0008-node-terminate-program/index.md

 ---
 title: How to exit from a Node.js program
-description: 'Learn how to terminate a Node.js app in the best possible way'
+description: "Learn how to terminate a Node.js app in the best possible way"
 ---

 There are various ways to terminate a Node.js application.